JMiller7334/Game-Site/README.md

 Animated intro is loaded in at a low z-index and page the content is brought in over top to create a smooth transition the underlying content is removed from the page through javascript.

+I reserve all rights to the content of this site; all content was created by me.
+Copyright Jacob Miller.
+All rights reserved.